Stand Up and Bless the Lord your God Forever and Ever!

-During a period of revival after the Babylonian captivity, the Levites led the nation of Israel in prayer.
-Their words on this occasion are significant:
+During a period of revival after the Babylonian captivity, the Levites led the nation of Israel in prayer:

 Then Jeshua, Bani, Kadmiel, Shebaniah, Bunni, Sherebiah, Bani, and Chenani stood on the stairs of the Levites and cried out with a loud voice to the Lord their God.
 And the Levites, Jeshua, Kadmiel, Bani, Hashabniah, Sherebiah, Hodijah, Shebaniah, and Pethahiah, said:

 “Stand up and bless the Lord your God

 Which is exalted above all blessing and praise!

 The heaven of heavens, with all their host,

 The earth and everything on it,

 The seas and all that is in them,

 Who chose Abram,